Vendia API Authentication

 Configure JWT Authentication in Vendia Console

-- Choose the Node that will have JWT Authentication and select “Manage Node” to navigate to the Node settings.
+Choose the Node for which you would like to configure JWT Authentication and click ‘Settings’ to navigate to node settings.

 Configure JWT Authentication via GraphQL